user-story-based-exercises/cms-adv-hardening-wordpress/README.md

 - A dedicated user for accessing the database with WordPress exists

 ## User Story 6
-*As a Developer I want to secure the main WordPress administration files, so that attacks targeting these files are harder."
+*As a Developer I want to secure the main WordPress administration files, so that attacks targeting these files are harder.*

 ### Acceptance Criteria
 - wp-admin is secured